 Keep personalization server-owned by enforcing these boundaries:

-boundary, so the browser Web SDK is not instantiated during SSR.
-In Next.js, the reference
+the browser runtime is not instantiated during SSR.
+Next.js App Router can render the adapter's

 client-only island, lazy hydration, or browser-only wrapper.OptimizedEntry, useOptimizedEntry, or browser-side

-re-resolve the already rendered entries.This split avoids the common accidental-client-personalization path in React apps.
+must not use browser selected-optimization state to render already server-rendered entries.This split avoids the common accidental-client-personalization path in React apps.
 OptimizedEntry

 is the React Web SDK's browser-personalization component; using it in a hydrated client tree can